The National Public Data breach in April compromised the personal information of nearly 3 billion people. Here’s what you need to know.

 Could you be affected even if you’ve never heard of National Public Data or purchased data from them?

 Yes!
-Just because you haven’t interacted with them doesn’t mean other organizations, businesses, landlords, etc., haven’t leveraged their resources to dig up information on you.
-In fact, one of our Invario team members was directly impacted.
+Just because you haven’t interacted with them doesn’t mean other organizations, businesses, landlords, etc., haven’t leveraged National Public Data’s resources to dig up information on you.
+In fact, one of our Invario team members was directly impacted by the social security number breach.
 Their credit monitoring bureau CreditWise alerted them in September that their entire SSN, plus several previous addresses, had been compromised.
 Therefore, leaving them open to identity theft and phishing.

-Is this breach dangerous if the information compromised is already available with a quick Google search?
+Is this social security number breach dangerous if the information compromised is already available with a quick Google search?

 As the investigation continues, many cyber experts are finding that some of the data released was inaccurate.
 Also, aside from the Social Security number breach, much of the information is already public and easy to find online.